phra/PEzor/README.md

-  -text                     Store shellcode in .text section instead of .data -self                     Execute the shellcode in the same thread [requires RX shellcode, not compatible with -sgn] -sleep=N                  Sleeps for N seconds before unpacking the shellcode -format=FORMAT            Outputs result in specified FORMAT (exe, dll, reflective-dll) [donut args...]
+  -text                     Store shellcode in .text section instead of .data -self                     Execute the shellcode in the same thread [requires RX shellcode, not compatible with -sgn] -sleep=N                  Sleeps for N seconds before unpacking the shellcode -format=FORMAT            Outputs result in specified FORMAT (exe, dll, reflective-dll, service-exe, service-dll) [donut args...]
 After the executable to pack, you can pass additional Donut args, such as -z 2

 EXAMPLES